N0ciple/pykefcontrol/README.md

 from pykefcontrol.kef_connector import KefConnector my_speaker = KefConnector("www.xxx.yyy.zzz")
 ```
-⚠️ Do not forget to replace `www.xxx.yyy.zzz` by your speaker IP address.
+⚠️ Do not forget to replace `www.xxx.yyy.zzz` with your speaker IP address.
 You should give your IP address as a string.
 It's to say that you should leave the quotation marks `"` around the IP address

 #### Available features